 Many diets offer benefits that go beyond weight loss.
 The best programs for losing weight also improve your overall health.
 The biggest challenge is finding the one that will work for you.

 Diets aren’t just for weight loss.
 While changing your diet can be one of the best ways to lose weight, it can also be a gateway to improving your habits, focusing on your health, and leading a more active lifestyle.

-Yet, the sheer number of available diet plans may make it difficult to get started, as you’re unsure which one is most suitable, sustainable, and effective.
+Yet the sheer number of available diet plans may make it difficult to get started.
+Different diets will be more suitable, sustainable, and effective for different people.

 What’s more, many offer health benefits that go beyond weight loss.